 The length of the paper should not exceed 60 double-spaced pages, excluding references.
-Papers exceeding this page limit will not be accepted and will be returned to the student for editing.
+Papers exceeding this page limit will not be accepted and will be returned by the Ph.D.
+Program Office to the student for editing.
 Recognizing that space limitation creates the need for selectivity, the student must present a rationale for selection and exclusion of pertinent content.
 There is an expectation that the student will rely predominately on primary sources from the literature.